Origami templates

 Here's the text of my first post.

 And a template can then reference this title property.
-Here the template uses the or function to provide a default title if the input document has no title.
+Here the template uses the ?? operator to provide a default title if the input document has no title.

 // blogPost.ori